Learning to decode body language is powerful and one of the most important nonverbal communication skills.

 If you see someone with interlaced fingers and want to open them up, try humor.
 Once they start laughing, you’ll see their body language start opening up!

 But the way that fencers use their stance is exactly what people do when closing off.
-When blading, the torso is turned away, maximizing reach in case violence occurs, while minimizing damage to the oh-so-vulnerable frontal parts in the event of contact.
+When blading, the torso is turned away, maximizing reach, while minimizing damage to the oh-so-vulnerable frontal parts in the event of contact.

 What it Means: Blading can commonly be seen right before a fight begins.
-You can see it before a bar fight breaks loose, during a boxing match, or if you made a statement your conversation partner disagrees with.
+You can see it before a bar fight breaks loose, during a boxing match, or if you made a statement your conversation partner doesn’t agree is correct.

 If you’re talking to a buddy in a front-to-front situation, and you see him blade all of a sudden, he might be feeling a bit defensive or threatened.

-Description: The thumbs are hidden away from view, such as inside pockets or even wrapped around the other fingers.
+The thumbs are hidden away from view such as inside pockets or even wrapped around the other fingers.